Fonts

 Upload your custom font files to the /home/root/.local/share/fonts/

-You can use any SSH file transfer program to do this, I normally use the scp
+You can then use any SSH file transfer program to do this, I normally use the scp

 command line client.
 For example ...